abender/needham-schroeder/README.md

 ## TODOs

+* Implement timestamps
 * Implement tests!
 * Improve Contiki compatibility
 * Implement padding and other encryption methods
 * Check cleanups
-* Vary the timeout of retransmissions (It could be possible that 2 clients try to send over the same medium exactly the same time and the packets collide each time)
+* Vary the timeout of retransmissions

 ## Authors and Contact